 We hit a weather jackpot this weekend, low 80s for a high and sunny on both days.
 You can’t do a lot better than that in Kentucky in June.
 The postponing of the ride from the original April date worked out well, and also meant that Allan was able to come and ride, as he had a commitment in April.
 Even better.

 Rob had positioned his truck at the midpoint, and we had coolers with ice water, gatorade, coke, cookies, and bananas waiting for us.
 Worked out great.
 The second section had a navigation problem, in that the ridewithgps maps showed a road connecting back to the main east-west road, but it doesn’t.
 It turns to gravel and dead-ends at Lake Barkley.
 Asked a park ranger how best to get where we needed to go, and got there just fine.
-There is a steep hill, 10.9% grade, on the second part of the ride.
-It is a butt-kicker.
+There is a steep hill, 11% grade, on the second part of the ride.
+It is a butt-kicker with a few miles already in the legs.
 I was with Bob and we went up it once – I walked a good part of it.
 Going back down was fun too, once we had the proper route in our heads.
 My top speed was 42mph on the descent.

 We met back at the start point and headed out to grab a shower and meet back at my house for a cookout, some libations, and of course, bike stories.